run2bizdocs/docs-1/pt/docs/citsmart-esp-8/additional-features/reports/create/smart-reports/configuration/build-maintain-smart-report.md

-title: Build and maintain smart reports - V 8
+title: Build and maintain smart reports
 Description: Intended to provide the ease of custom reporting with the required functionality data, without the need for new updates or additional software.
-#Build and maintain smart reports - V 8
+#Build and maintain smart reports

 This functionality is intended to provide the ease of custom reporting with the required functionality data, without the need for new updates or additional